To age is to inspire

 What led to the successful implementation of Mission Unitaînés?

 Mrs. Duranceau acknowledged that the ministerial funding timelines were unrealistic.
-Through her collaboration, I succeeded in getting the federal and provincial governments to communicate and grant their approval SIMULTANEOUSLY.
+With the project we had in hand, we were able to obtain approval from the federal and provincial levels of government AT THE SAME TIME, and in time to launch our projects quickly.
 This was a significant challenge.
-They approved a substantial budget allocation for three key reasons: the apartment construction would be cost-effective, I would contribute personal funds, and I would absorb any cost overruns.
+They approved a substantial budget allocation for three key reasons: the apartment construction would be cost-effective and swift, I would contribute personal funds, and I would absorb any cost overruns.
 I recognized the risk involved, but was confident that with the team in place we would overcome the challenge.

-Following that, I reached out to 20 Quebec municipalities with populations over 40,000, where the median income for seniors was relatively low.
-Before concluding an agreement, I had two conditions: average monthly rent would not surpass $600, and construction would commence within six months of our initial meeting.
+Following that, I reached out to 30 Quebec municipalities with populations over 40,000, where the median income for seniors was relatively low.
+Before concluding an agreement, I had two conditions: average monthly rent would be around $600, and construction would commence within six months of our initial meeting.
 The cities genuinely interested in supporting their underprivileged residents displayed remarkable agility and cooperation in swiftly finding suitable land for the project.
 I take this opportunity to salute their boldness and flexibility.

 As of now, 10 agreements have been signed and 9 projects are currently under construction.
 We’re finally seeing the dream become a reality!
 We’re dedicated to completing all the buildings by spring 2026, with over half expected to be finished by autumn 2025.